 3.24 Pupil attainment at Key Stage 1 and 2 is higher than both the Suffolk and national average.
 Within the village there are 390 people with no qualifications, 220 with the highest qualification being level 1, 245 being level 2, 220 being level 3, and 555 level 4.
 We have fewer people with no qualifications, and more with the highest level of qualification than both the county and nationally.
-As of September 2017, there are 12 places available at the Primary school, but none at the High School.
+(The proposed housing sites will be required to deliver the means for the necessary education infrastructure arising from the scale of development anticipated.)